 Now, there are two questions which can’t help but arise at this point: why the history of PHILOSOPHY, and why the HISTORY of philosophy?

 In other words, why focus on the study of philosophy, rather than on science or political history or social science or literature or myth?
-And secondly, why focus on history under the aspect of its development through human history, rather than focusing specifically on only one moment of philosophy’s history (namely, the present moment)?
+And secondly, why focus on philosophy under the aspect of its development through human history, rather than focusing specifically on only one moment of philosophy’s history (namely, the present moment)?

 I realize that the natural sciences sometimes seem to have all the answers these days, but philosophy has the advantage of reckoning with our prescientific experience and understanding of the world, the framework of thought on which natural science is constructed (both historically speaking and also conceptually).
+Philosophy also stretches further than natural science can, posing questions that science is not equipped to answer and using tools that science has no familiarity with.

 And studying literature or history or religion can be very worthwhile, but it doesn’t take long to see how making sense of them requires in turn an engagement with philosophy.
 As much as their study might illuminate or complicate the philosophical approaches that intersect with them, a thorough study of any one of them will ultimately demand a knowledge of and engagement with philosophy.